Gauri9977/Handwritten_Digit_Recognition/README.md

 <h1 align="center">
-  ✍️ Handwritten Digit Recognition using Deep Learning 🔢
+  ✍️ Handwritten Digit Recognition using <br> Deep Learning 🔢
 </h1>

 A clean and efficient deep learning model to **recognize handwritten digits (0–9)** using the **MNIST dataset**.
 This project demonstrates how machine learning can accurately classify image-based data using a well-structured pipeline built with **TensorFlow/Keras**.